-7 Are there any restrictions or prohibitions against drug and alcohol testing of applicants?
+8 Are there any restrictions or prohibitions against drug and alcohol testing of applicants?

 The employer is not, in principle, entitled to ask questions about the applicant's private life and this includes questions about health.
-Information relating to a health condition should only be given by the applicant to the medical staff during the pre-hiring medical examination.
-The doctor may prescribe a drug or alcohol test if he or she thinks that it is relevant in deciding on the ability of the applicant to carry out the functions of the job.
+Information relating to a health condition should only be given by the applicant to the medical staff during medical examination or an information and prevention visit.
+The doctor may prescribe a drug or alcohol test if he or she thinks it is relevant in assessing the applicant's ability to carry out the functions of the job.
 The applicant has to agree to the test and must be informed by the doctor of the possible consequences.
 The results of the tests are not communicated to the employer; the doctor indicates only if the applicant is able to work.